 This gloves features a mitten leather shell with a sewn-in glove liner.
 The mitten provides additional warmth while the glove provides dexterity.
 The zippered vent can be used for quick breathing or even an additional handwarmer!

 If you're looking for a blend of both a mitten and a glove, see the Swany Legend II Mitt

 and the Hestra Heli Three-Finger

 features a leather outer that zips up on the side.
-If you want to achieve more dexterity but don't want to take your glove off, simply unzip the side to expose gloved fingers.
-This feature was unique, making it a great mitten-glove hybrid for backcountry missions and warm resort days.
+If you want to achieve more dexterity but don't want to take your glove off, just unzip the side to expose gloved fingers.
+This unique feature made for an excellent mitten-glove hybrid during backcountry missions and warm resort days.
 The Hestra Heli Three Finger

 is similar in that it's a mitt-glove hybrid.
 Inside of the lobster claw